quoter/quoter/docs/vps-setup.md

 Check B2 for the test backup.
 Run a restore drill.
 Confirm unattended upgrades, time synchronization, disk capacity, and access through the recovery console.

+Automatic security updates do not reboot the VPS.
+Check for `/var/run/reboot-required` after updates and schedule a reboot when it exists.
+Confirm Quoter and its timers after the host returns. journald keeps at most 500 MB of persistent logs, 100 MB of runtime logs, and one month of history.

 The repository cannot apply these steps to production without VPS, Discord, GitHub, MongoDB, and Backblaze access.